Domestic Violence: Can the Legal System Help Protect Me?

 destroying your property

-making verbal threats about hurting you
+making verbal threats to hurt you

 There are different types of court orders that may help protect you and your children.
 The attached table explains: